SurbhiB62/MostPublishedBooks/README.md

 sf org open --target-org ScratchOrg

-2.Go to logged in user record and perform below steps: a.Assign permission set "Integration Permission" to the user b.Search for Publish Book Result in the app manager in the setup and edit it to assign system administrator profile to it
+2.Go to logged in user record and perform below steps:

+   a.Assign permission set "Integration Permission" to the user b.Search for Publish Book Result in the app manager in the setup and edit it to assign system administrator profile to it

 3.Schedule the Apex Class
 Navigate to Setup > Apex Classes
 Schedule the class MostPublishedBooksScheduler for execution

+**Manual Testing Steps**

+1. Open the app Publish Book Result from the app launcher
+2. Execute the below script in the anonymous window of the developer console PublishedBooksHandler.getPublishedBooksDetails();
+3.Verify expected results in the app which was opened in step 1